hydex80/presence_detection_domoticz_fritzbox/README.md

 domoticz > settings> hardware >
 - check if "presence_detection" dummy hardware is available
 ```
-if there is no hardware with name presence_detection something went wrong:
+if there is no hardware with name presence_detection something went wrong
+4.check if password of domoticz is set correctly inside config.txt file:
 ```
 reinstall with: sudo bash presence_detection.sh install
 ```
-4.check if there is dummy devices named with the devices you make
+5.check if there is dummy devices named with the devices you make
 ```
 domoticz > settings > devices > click on tab hardware and look for presence_detection -check if there are dummy devices set
 ```
-5.If its still nog working goto https://www.domoticz.com/forum/viewtopic.php?f=63&t=26599 or send me a pm (funky)
+6.If its still nog working goto https://www.domoticz.com/forum/viewtopic.php?f=63&t=26599 or send me a pm (funky)

+Or add the dummy hardware manually see step 5.

 **3. Sometimes the device status is set correctly and sometimes is isnt, what is happening?**

 This happens when you have a repeater and your devices switches over to the repeater.
 Make sure there is a ip set
 in the config file for the repeater.
 If you havent have a repeater and this still occurs goto the domoticz forum and let me know. https://www.domoticz.com/forum/viewtopic.php?f=63&t=26599
+**3a.
+Still didn't got it working:**
+run: sudo bash presence_detection.sh debug and see what happens. are there any errors?

 **4. I want to uninstall the script how can i do this?**